malamud3/Web_JS_MongoDB/README.md

 ## Front-End

 The front-end of the application is built using EJS templates for rendering dynamic web pages.
-It includes a layout file (layots/layout.ejs) and uses Express.js and the express-ejs-layouts package for template rendering.

 ### Prerequisites